joehickey/sma-glen/content/index.md

 # Welcome to Sma' Glen Psychology

-### Specialist clinical psychology for children, young people and adults
+### Specialist clinical psychology for young people and adults

 - Assessment
 - Therapy